 Essentially, the slant of the letters and the contrast between bold and thin strokes enables the type to look solid and yet light enough to fly at the same time.
 Bold’s addition of gradients to the brand colour palette have helped modernise the identity but it’s the expertly handled geometry in the lettering that chimes most with the straightforward Scandi functionality.

-ABC, NBC, CBS, CBC… Broadcasting companies tend to have three-letter identities and great logos, but this clear, solid, globally recognised mark which the BBC has used since 1997 just has the edge on other contenders.
+ABC, NBC, CBS, CBC… there are plenty of broadcasting companies with three-letter identities and logos, but this clear, solid, globally recognised mark which the BBC has used since 1997 just has the edge on other contenders.
 You could argue that its grounded feel matches the corporation’s impartial editorial approach, or that the blocks look almost like keys on the keyboard at which a diligent correspondent is beavering away.

 However, Lambie-Nairn’s design really aimed to deal with the issues of the digital age.
 At the time, various BBC entities were using different logos, but its main mark – slanting letters with blue, red and green lines underneath them – didn’t render well at small sizes or on digital displays.
 Since the 1950s, the lettering has been in blocks, and Lambie-Nairn refined this tradition, using Gill Sans in hopes of giving the logo a timeless quality.

-As a manufacturer of earthmoving and construction equipment, the strong and structured feel of its current logo looks just right.
+As a manufacturer of earthmoving and construction equipment, the strong and structured feel of Caterpillar's logo looks just right.
 But the insertion of the yellow triangle adds a little mystery.
 What does it represent?
 A mound of rubble that needs to be moved?
-A hillside someone wearing CAT branded boots is about to conquer?
+A hillside someone wearing CAT-branded boots is about to conquer?

 Well, according to the internal design team that created it, the triangle actually conveys optimism, support and energy.
-It was introduced in 1989 and since 1996 the company has extended its reputation for rugged, high traction products into the clothing and footwear sectors.
-The three-letter CAT logo makes for an ideal tag for this gear.
+It was introduced in 1989 and since 1996 the company has extended its reputation for rugged, high-traction products into the clothing and footwear sectors.
+The three-letter CAT logo makes for an ideal enduring tag for this gear.

 In 2002, branding agency Wolff Olins helped give the identity more a dramatic and vibrant presence by demanding that it always be used in colour.
 Black was banned.
 Strictly speaking, it’s three characters rather than three letters, but to this day the V&A marketing department considers the logo to be as valuable as any piece in the museum’s collection.